Click to enlarge

 I basically agree with you on this stuff.
 But if I wear this shirt to the ballpark, or to a bar, or around certain friends and family members, I’ll have to explain the NOB, and then things could get messy.

 Then don’t wear it to the ballpark, or to the bar, or around those people.
 Or don’t buy it at all!
 Again, the goal here is not to create the ideal all-purpose garment for every social situation; the goal is to have a conceptually satisfying creative project, and the “Pandering” NOB is part of that.
-If that particular facet of the project doesn’t work for you, for whatever reason, no problem — this shirt isn’t for everyone, just like Uni Watch itself isn’t for everyone.
+If that particular facet of the project doesn’t work for you, for whatever reason, no problem — don’t buy the shirt.

 I do think it’s worth noting, however, that discussing real ideas about the meaning of civic values, citizenship, symbolism, patriotism, and so on with other people — including people with whom one disagrees — is not exactly the worst thing in the world.
 I express my own thoughts on those issues (among many others) here on this website on a regular basis, and the resulting back-and-forth debates are, in my opinion, a good thing.
 They make me think, they make other people think, and they provide good food for further thought down the road.
 If this shirt led to more of that (which I think it already has), I’d consider that a big positive.

 Maybe I’ll buy the shirt and put a cover-up NOB on it.
 And maybe the cover-up will say “God Bless America” or “Fuck You, Paul Lukas.”
 What do you think of that, smart guy?

 I think that would be awesome.
 I’m a longtime fan of DIYing.
 If you can take my creative project and repurpose it into your own creative project, I’m all in favor of that.
 Go for it!